omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-We see two classes generated by scala.
+We see two classes generated by Scala.
 These are `TestClass` and `TestClass$`.
 Lets investigate these classes.
 The `TestClass$` has different characteristics than the classes we have inspected so far; it has static methods.

 Scala doesn’t have static methods, its way of providing a similar functionality is through objects.
 Objects are translated into Java classes, however they are a [singleton classes](https://en.wikipedia.org/wiki/Singleton_pattern) and the way to access their singleton instance is via the static class variable `MODULE$`.
 Following the Clojure-java interop documentation we can access the object singleton instance as shown below;